kwong0419/winter-2025-technical-interview-practice/lesson08-big-o-notation/README.md

 (Allow students to write a brief response.
 This question helps set the stage for why big O notation is critical in computer science and software engineering.)

+It is important to analyze the efficiency of an algorithm because it helps us understand how well an algorithm performs under different conditions.
+For example, if we are searching for a number in an array, we can use a linear search to find the number.
+This is a simple algorithm that has a time complexity of O(n).
+However, if we are searching for a number in a sorted array, we can use a binary search to find the number.
+This is a more complex algorithm that has a time complexity of O(log n).
+In this case, the binary search is more efficient because it reduces the number of operations needed to find the number.

 ---

 ### Lecture Content (20 minutes)